-Transceiver Control and Status Ports
+Additional Transceiver Control and Status Ports

-Table D-1 describes the ports used to debug transceiver related issues.
+Table C-1 describes the ports used to debug transceiver related issues.

 IMPORTANT: The ports in the Transceiver Control And Status Interface must be driven in accordance with the appropriate GT user guide.
-Using the input signals listed in Table D-1 might result in unpredictable behavior of the IP core.
+Using the input signals listed in Table C-1 may result in unpredictable behavior of the IP core.

-Table D-1: Ports Used for Transceiver Debug
+Table C-1: Ports Used for Transceiver Debug